Can a Business Owner Take Some Time Out?

 A sabbatical need not incur a massive amount of time away from work.
 However, it should give you sufficient time to feel you are not on vacation.

-This means that if you wake up in the morning and your first thought is not to work, then you have reset your priorities.
+If you wake up in the morning and your first thought is not to work, you have reset your priorities.

-Vacations are simply too short to be effective.
-You will still not have switched off the business concerns at the back of your mind, still pondering your work.
+Vacations are too short to be effective.
+You will still not have switched off the business concerns at the back of your mind, but you are still pondering your work.
 In contrast, a sabbatical is designed to break your focus entirely.

 Just note your personal recovery time can differ from someone else’s, as we are all different.
 However, you will still have intrusive habits like checking emails.
 Therefore, you need to get to the point of delegating those habits.